 Early cerebral oximeter technology probably arrived before it was ready for prime time.
 The first monitors were strikingly less accurate and reliable than today’s technology – and not at all intuitive to use.
 For many who used those early devices, the performance (or lack thereof) still influences a negative perception of the technology.
 There is no longer a need to infer what is happening based on watching (and remembering) trends over time.

-FORE-SIGHT reimagined and set new standards for the technology in collaboration with many of the brightest minds in anesthesiology.
+FORE-SIGHT collaborated with many of the brightest minds in anesthesiology.
 In doing so, FORE-SIGHT has significantly advanced cerebral oximetry toward the standard of care in ORs around the world.
 Moreover, the FORE-SIGHT team continues to improve and innovate the technology, increasing its clinical utility.

 FORE‐SIGHT ELITE technology has been shown to provide patient readings that have a range of variation of approximately +/‐ 3.05 percent to the reference value at one Standard Deviation.
-In other words, at only 3.05% above or below the true StO2 value, FORE-SIGHT consistently provides the best picture of the patient’s actual cerebral oxygen status when compared to all other commercially-available cerebral oximeters.
+In other words, at only 3.05% above or below the true StO2 value, FORE-SIGHT consistently provides clear picture of the patient’s actual cerebral oxygen status.

-If you had a less-than-rewarding experience with early cerebral oximetry devices or the one you are currently using, it is time to take another look at FORE-SIGHT, the industry leader in accuracy, precision, and overall product performance.
+If you had a less-than-rewarding experience with early cerebral oximetry devices or the one you are currently using, it is time to take another look at FORE-SIGHT.